 Perseus the constellation is usually depicted showing him holding Medusa's head, with the bright star Algol marking her eye.
 Just like the legend, Perseus House students are ingenious, courageous, hard-working and considerate of others.
 They take part in Academy events and the Interhouse competitions and enjoy working together on charity fund raising events that we run throughout the year.

 Tutors in Perseus House are keen to support the students in their House groups.
 The Tutors are ably assisted by their Form Prefects.
 This ensures that all students are encouraged to be actively involved in all the Interhouse competitions and events that the Academy runs along with integrating all students fully into Academy life.
-Mrs Sykes is also assisted by two House Prefects, Melvin Mensah (PR8) and Tilly Fairgrieve (PR7).
+Mrs Sykes is also assisted by two House Prefects, Edison Kirkham (PR7) and Olivia Hurst (PR10).

 Each term, House Council meetings are held.
 This allows Perseus students to share their views.
 Ideas are debated and are put forward to the Academy Council for consideration by the Principal to further enhance students' experience here at the Academy.

-Some notable performances last year have been winning the Interhouse Cross-Country competition.
-This was on top of a number of 2nd Place finishes in Interhouse Music and Football, Basketball, Technology, Rounders History and Merits.
-Perseus finished 3rd overall in Interhouse Competitions.
+Some notable performances last year have been winning the Interhouse Merits and Science competitions.
+This was on top of 2nd Place finish in Interhouse Music.
+Perseus finished 7th overall in Interhouse Competitions.

-Perseus this year are looking to maintain and hopefully better their results from last year and continue along their rich vein of improvement as they look to win the overall Interhouse Championship.
+Perseus this year are looking to hopefully better their results from last year and continue along their rich vein of improvement as they look to win the overall Interhouse Championship.